 It didn’t take long to split some wood (provided in the winter when the cross-country trails are open, the rest of the year you’ll have to gather your own dead and downed wood) and get the fire started.
 The warmth was welcome, but the woodstove is so big in proportion to the size of the cabin that you have to run the fire low and keep the window open.

-That afternoon we played cribbage (I lost), sipped wine, talked, relaxed and enjoyed the play of sunlight and clouds on the summit of Mount Washington, through a slot in the trees specifically cut for that gorgeous view.
+That afternoon we played cribbage (I lost, as usual), sipped wine, talked, relaxed and enjoyed the play of sunlight and clouds on the summit of Mount Washington, through a slot in the trees specifically cut for that gorgeous view.
 Dinner was a simple matter of heating venison stew (carried in frozen) and pre-cooked rice—food on an overnight trek is always easy.

 It rained most of the night, but dawn brought clear blue skies, and warming temps in the strong sunshine.
 It was no chore at all to eat breakfast, pack up, and tidy the cabin.
 We needed snowshoes all the way down.
 Not long thereafter, we were back at work with a fresh perspective on the world.
 Perfect overnight getaway.